AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

   ]
 }'
 ```
 A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job and the same response will also contain the JSON manifest.
-This is illustrated in [Example 6](#example-6-fetch-the-status) below.
+This is illustrated in [Example 12](/code-sample/#example-12-fetch-the-status-of-an-api) below.

-###  Example 6: Fetch the status
+###  Example 12: Fetch the status of an API
 Each of our Photoshop APIs, when invoked, initiates an asynchronous job and returns a response body that contains the href to poll for status of the job.

 ```json